In 2014 I went on my own for 3 weeks to Vietnam, to cross the country from south to north.

 Hoi An's landmark is the Japanese Bridge which was first build in 1590:

 My biggest recommendation in Hoi An is for sure Reaching out Teahouse.

 This is such a wonderful place with a fantastic story.
 It started in 2000 with the vision of providing opportunities for people of disability to learn skills and gain meaningful employment.
-This social enterprise has now more then 70 employees and has a stylish Arts & Crafts Shop and a Teahouse situated in a old wooden building.
+This social enterprise has now more than 70 employees, and has a stylish Arts & Crafts Shop and a Teahouse situated in a beautiful old wooden building.